 Optional: Buy a battery charger and connect it to the battery.
 Use this charger when solar energy is not available and you can connect your device to wall power.

 That’s it for both charger types!
-The solar cell will supply energy to the charge controller, which will flow to battery.
+The solar cell will supply energy to the charge controller, which will flow to the battery.
 The battery provides a consistent flow of power through the charge controller to your device.
 When your device is not drawing power, your solar cell will send power to the battery, to help maintain the battery’s load.
 You can also link an inverter to your battery, and supply power to non-USB AC appliances.

 Solar DIY Projects for Home, Garden and Camping

 It looks like a potted plant, but the Solar Shrub is a USB solar charger.
-It uses eight 1.5-volt round solar cells attached to shrink-wrapped wires and clothes hangers to create an array capable of producing 5V at approx. 300mA.
+It uses eight 1.5-volt round solar cells attached to shrink-wrapped wires and clothes hangers to create an array capable of producing 5V at approximately 300mA.